marth-vader2001/Nightmare-Plague-PC-Vault/- Aime -/Characters/Non Player Characters/Bounty Hunter.md

 ##### Notes
 They seemingly had been tracking you for quite some time before finding you in the crater.
 They were able to survive falling 70ft
-They were able to cast a spell that summone
+They were able to cast a spell that summoned a large silvery hand